-PULSUS group offers all the participants from all over the world to attend “World Congress on Geo Chemistry 2017” during November 16-17, 2017 at Atlanta, USA which includes top keynote presentations, Oral presentations, Poster presentations, and Exhibitions.
+PULSUS group offers all the participants from all over the world to attend the conference on "Geochemistry” during November 16-17, 2017 at Atlanta, USA which includes top keynote presentations, Oral presentations, Poster presentations, and Exhibitions.

 Why to attend?